About Mayo Clinic

 Members are invited to join the network after a comprehensive evaluation that includes clinical excellence, patient care and quality criteria.

-Today the Mayo Clinic Care Network has more than 50 members.
-These independent high-quality organizations are based across the United States and in Mexico, Singapore and Dubai.
+Today the Mayo Clinic Care Network has more than 45 independent, high-quality organizations in the United States and around the world